manish-devops/DevOps-Days-2016/EventBrief.md

 * Use SSL certificates and enable HTTPS for ElasticSearch, Lagstash and Kibana (Eg. Lets encrypt)
 * Use search guard for granular permissions and role based authentication for ELK(Shield is an alternative)

+### Adam on SaltSide Journey
+Adam talked about SaltStack journey, He discussed how slow their process was before few years and how they improved over the period of time.
+He lead us through the journey by sharing his learnings.
+Docker was his main discussion topic.
+The reason for chosing Docker was:
+* To give engineers the freedom to choose best tool stack
+* Infrastructure standardization.
+* Dev and production parity

+He then talked about his journey in SaltSide.
+He mentioned what they didn't have in 2014 and where they are right now.

+* **On 2014:**
+ * Mature container orchestration tool was not available.
+ There were no official images for O.S.
+ * Best practices were yet to be established

+* **Kubernetes:**
+Kubernetes helped SaltSide to boost their processes.
+This is how they are using it:
+ * One cluster per region; multiple markets per cluster.
+ * Decreased cost
+ * Increase reliability
+ * Move to maintained and active open-source project instead of end-of-life'd private internal tools
+ * Increase velocity

+ In their journey towards success, they faced multiple issues:
+  * They can't cop up with everyday changing technology by their home grown tool Appolo.
+This becomes very slow and expensive in long run.
+  * How to give client developers a functioning API platform to develop against?
+  * How to give QA access to N number of service configurations?
+  * How to give engineers a place to experiment outside production?
+  * How to save everyone from configuring multiple services?

+  These are the take aways from Adam's discussion:
+   * Prefer Kubernetes/Mesos/DCOS instead rolling out your own solution
+   * Prefer docker compose over manual docker commands
+   * Google container Engine is the easiest way to get production ready container infrastructure.
+   * Package up your distributed application instead of Engineer manage it themselves.
+   * Include log and matrics system
+   * Create development APIs instead of CLIs.
+   * Distribute internal tools as docker image.
+   * Prefer containerized workflow over host level dependencies.
+   * Prefer one DockerFile per project
+   * Prefer official docker images over internally maintained base images.